danielkellyio/nuxt-netlify-edge-example/README.md

 - A/B testing at the edge
   - Assign variants in an Edge API route using cookies; render downstream with consistent variant keys.

-There are certainly some exciting opportunities when you combine the Netlify Edge Context with the power of Nuxt.
+There are certainly some exciting opportunities when you combine the Netlify Context with the power of Nuxt.

-## Other considerations and Troubleshooting Nuxt Edge Functions
+## Other Considerations and Troubleshooting

 This approach is not without its caveats.
 If implementing, do consider the following:

 - Geo- or user-specific responses should generally set `Cache-Control: no-store` or use `Netlify-Vary` with a small, controlled set of keys to capture the right info for the right user.
 - `Netlify.context` is null locally.
 This is expected.
 You'll need to verify on a deployed Netlify site.
-- No `geo` in responses?
-Ensure you’re running on Netlify Edge Functions (`SERVER_PRESET=netlify_edge`) and not the normal `netlify` preset.
-- If you transform downstream responses, prefer using edge middleware patterns that call `context.next()` only when you need the response body ([Edge API](https://docs.netlify.com/build/edge-functions/api/)).

-References

-- Netlify Edge Functions API: `Context`, `Netlify.context`, `Netlify.env` ([docs](https://docs.netlify.com/build/edge-functions/api/))
-- Nuxt on Netlify and Edge presets ([Nuxt → Netlify](https://nuxt.com/deploy/netlify))
-- Advanced caching with Nuxt 4 on Netlify ([guide](https://developers.netlify.com/guides/isr-and-advanced-caching-with-nuxt-v4-on-netlify/))
+- If you’d like to run some middleware on the edge before running your Nuxt server in a non-edge function, that might meet your needs better (for example, I recently had to block some traffic based on location.
+An edge function in-front of my Nuxt server worked great!).

+## Conclusion

+Do you have any other use cases for Netlify Context in Nuxt?
+Let us know in the comments!
+If you'd like to learn more about Nuxt, checkout the complete video course [Mastering Nuxt](https://masteringnuxt.com/).